Health Insurance in Spain for Expats (2026 Guide): Cost, Coverage & Visa Requirements

 Most non-EU expats must obtain private health insurance in Spain when applying for a residence visa or renewing a permit.

-Spanish consulates require health insurance policies that include:
+Spanish consulates require policies that include:

 - No copayments